RomlinGroup/Flatpack/README.md

 > **Colab:** "Anyone with an internet connection can access Colab, and use it free of charge.
 Millions of students use Colab every month to learn Python programming and machine learning." ([Google 2023](https://blog.google/technology/developers/google-colab-ai-coding-features/))

-> **Insects:** "Insects represent more than half of the world´s biodiversity and are considered to be the most evolutionarily successful group of organisms on earth." ([University of Bergen 2015](https://www.uib.no/en/news/90507/secret-success-insects))
+> **Insects:** "Insects represent more than half of the world's biodiversity and are considered to be the most evolutionarily successful group of organisms on earth." ([University of Bergen 2015](https://www.uib.no/en/news/90507/secret-success-insects))

 > **Micro-LLMs:** "Basically I think there will be a lot of interest in training or finetuning custom micro-LLMs (think ~100M - ~1B params, but let's say up to ~10B params) across a large diversity of applications, and deploying them in edge-adjacent environments (think MCUs, phones, web browsers, laptops, etc.)." ([Andrej Karpathy 2023](https://github.com/karpathy/llama2.c#contributing))